jvdevlab/amazon-cognito-react-amplify/README.md

 - Clone the repo.
 - If your AWS security credentials are **not** in `~/.aws`, then adjust the bind mapping in `docker-compose.yml`.
 - Rename `.env.local` to `.env`.
 - Update S3_BUCKET variable in the `.env` file with your s3 bucket name.
-AWS SAM needs it to upload template and serverless function code.
+AWS SAM needs it to upload the template and serverless function code.
 - To deploy the backend to AWS run:

 ```bash